-The present staff working document focuses on analysing the 13 long-term renovation strategies submitted by 15 November 2020 to feed into the implementation of the Renovation Wave strategy and the analysis of the recovery plans.
+The present staff working document analyses the long-term renovation strategies submitted by 1st October 2021 to feed into the implementation of the Renovation Wave strategy and of the recovery and resilience plans28.
+It complements and deepens the preliminary analysis developed in the Staff Working Document (SWD (2021) 69 final), while keeping the same structure.
 It contains:

-- a general part that provides an overall assessment of the long-term renovation strategies; - a second part that lists existing and planned measures proposed by Member States and highlights best practices; - a third part with an analysis of each Member State's long-term renovation strategy based on a standardised template.
+- 1. a general part that provides an overall assessment of the long-term renovation strategies; - 2. a second part that lists existing and planned measures proposed by Member States and highlights best practices; - 3. a third part with an analysis of each Member State's long-term renovation strategy based on a standardised template.